• Skip to main content

 • How to make a larger 9x13 pan of French Toast Bake - To make a larger batch, just double the recipe, which is about one and a half loafs depending on the style of bread you use.
 I filled up a 4 cup glass measuring cup heaping full of bread twice, so about 8-10 cups of cubed bread.
 With 10 eggs, a 9x13 pan will feed 6 to 8 people.
 Bake a bit longer, about 35 to 40 minutes or until egg is not runny.

-• To check that your french toast bake is done, after 30 minutes, take it out of the oven and give it a little shake.
+• To check that your French toast bake is done, after 30 minutes, take it out of the oven and give it a little shake.
 Pull off one of the bread chunks and look for runny egg in the middle.
-If the eggs are still runny, let it bake a few minutes more.
+If the eggs are still runny, let it bake a few minutes more, but don't over bake!

-• If you want to make this french toast casserole the morning you are going to eat it, you can skip refrigerating it overnight.
-However, the longer the bread sits in the egg mixture, the more it is able to soak up the liquid, so even an hour in the fridge is beneficial.
-If you don't have an hour, it will be ok to make it and bake it immediately, just make sure to really mix the bread into the egg mixture well.
+• To make this French toast casserole the morning you are going to eat it, you can skip refrigerating it overnight.
+However, the longer the bread sits in the egg mixture, the more it is able to soak up the liquid, so even an hour in the fridge or just mixing it very well is beneficial.

 Reader Interactions